qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 Conﬂated types in PHP, Tcl, and JavaScript tween arrays and hashes.
 An array is simply a hash for which the programmer chooses to use numeric keys.
 JavaScript employs a similar simpliﬁcation, unify- ing arrays, hashes, and objects.
 The usual obj.attr notation to access a mem- ber of an object (what JavaScript calls a property) is simply syntactic sugar for obj["attr"].
 So objects are hashes, and arrays are objects with integer property names. ■ Higher-dimensional types are straightforward to create in most scripting lan- guages: one can deﬁne arrays of (references to) hashes, hashes of (references to) arrays, and so on.
 Alternatively, one can create a “ﬂattened” implementation by EXAMPLE 14.69

+using composite objects as keys in a hash.
+Tuples in Python work particularly well:

+Multidimensional arrays in Python and other languages

 ```
 matrix = {}
 # empty dictionary (hash)